CHILDRENS WRITING BWR104

 • Discuss how you would approach writing a comic, and why you think this would be the best approach for you?

-• Write short articles or stories, suitable for situations such as: An educational magazine, A preschooler or infant school age magazine or Aa teenage boy or girl magazine
+• Write short articles or stories, suitable for situations such as: an educational magazine, a preschooler or infant school age magazine or a teenage boy or girl magazine

 • Write a short story.

-• Identify a non-fiction book for children which you would be suited to write.
+• Identify a non-fiction book for children which you would consider yourself to be suited to author.

 • Write a fantasy, adventure or science fiction short story for a 7-8 year old, which fits specified criteria.